AHBRIJESH/Sentence_Emotion_Predictor/README.md

 ## Overview

-The Sentence Emotion Predictor is a tool designed to analyze and predict the emotional tone of a given sentence.
-It employs natural language processing techniques to identify and classify the emotions expressed in text, providing valuable insights for applications such as sentiment analysis, customer feedback analysis, and emotion-aware chatbots.
+The Sentence Emotion Predictor is a Python application built using TensorFlow and Kivy that predicts the emotional tone of a given sentence.
+It employs a deep learning model trained on labeled data to classify sentences into different emotion categories, such as sadness, happiness, love, anger, fear, and surprise.

 ## Features

-- **Emotion Classification:** The predictor categorizes sentences into different emotions, such as joy, sadness, anger, fear, and more.
+- **Emotion Classification:** The predictor categorizes sentences into different emotions, providing insights into the emotional content of text.

-- **Multi-language Support:** The model supports multiple languages, allowing users to analyze text in various linguistic contexts.

-- **High Accuracy:** Built on state-of-the-art natural language processing models, the predictor delivers accurate and reliable emotion predictions.

-- **User-Friendly Interface:** The tool offers a simple and intuitive interface, making it easy for users to input sentences and receive emotion predictions.
+- **User-Friendly Interface:** The application offers a simple and intuitive interface for users to input sentences and receive emotion predictions.
+- **Model Persistence:** Trained models are saved in HDF5 format for easy loading and reuse.
+- **Data Preprocessing:** The application preprocesses input sentences by tokenizing and padding them to match the model's input requirements.

 ## Getting Started

+### Prerequisites

+To run the application, you need to have the following installed:

+- Python (>= 3.6)
+- TensorFlow
+- Kivy
+- NumPy
+- pandas

 ### Installation